neilfws/Twitter/abacbs2017/code/R/abacbs2017.md

   </tr>
   <tr>
    <td style="text-align:left;"> RLadiesAU </td>
    <td style="text-align:left;"> Our past first year, our vision, our speakers and sponsors in one infographic!
-Thanks to @annaquagli and to… https://t.co/oWYI8wiwbj </td>
+Thanks to @annaquagli and to @robbie_bonelli for designing it!
+Grab one at #COMBINE17 or @abacbs and spread the word! https://t.co/5xcY7gxMPs </td>
    <td style="text-align:right;"> 32 </td>
   </tr>
   <tr>